adevcalledgmz/DllInject/README.md

 A simple dll injector written in c.

 Documentation:
-You're lucky, there is only one function :p int Inject(DWORD procId, char* dllPath)
+You're lucky, there is only one function : int Inject(DWORD procId, char* dllPath)

 Inject the dll dllPath into process who have id procId.